wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 1. Enforce uniqueness in Ingress hostnames [1]

 1. Automate end-to-end functional tests exercising GUI and APIs.

-1. Have GitHub require GPG keys for verified commits.
-This ensures each committer has control of the email address which identity is based.

 1. Scan for secrets in code before commit/push to GitHub.